appsinacup/godot-rapier-physics/README.md

 - Build it yourself.
 Read more about it in the [documentation](DOCUMENTATION.md).

 After installing, go to `Advanced Settings` -> `Physics` -> `2D`.
 Change `Physics Engine` to `Rapier2D`.

+# Samples

+After installing the addon, the samples are in the `samples/godot-rapier2d` folder.
+In order to run them, you have to enable the physics engine for some extra features to work (eg. fluids) as described above.

 # Contribute